A TrovaTrip Interview with Eve Lawrence.

 New Zealand is such a special place.
 There’s no other country you’ll explore like it.
 We hope everyone is keeping safe throughout the US, Europe and the rest of the world.
 We can’t wait to welcome you back with open arms!

-Love the idea of sustainable travel and doing your part to support economies in destinations across the globe?
-Apply to host here.
+If the idea of sustainable travel and doing your part to support local economies in global destinations sounds appealing to you, apply to become a TrovaTrip Host.